 Chicken Pox and Shingles

-Chicken pox and shingles are both caused by varicella-zoster, a member of the herpes virus family.
+Chickenpox and shingles are both caused by varicella-zoster, a member of the herpes virus family.
 Chickenpox is an uncomfortable, highly contagious and sometimes serious disease.
 The good news is that it's preventable by vaccine and it’s very unusual to acquire more than once.
 The bad news is the virus remains in your body and can later reactivate and become shingles.

 Chickenpox is spread through the air by coughing and sneezing as well as direct contact with the fluid in someone else's chickenpox skin lesions (small blister like bumps with pink to red base).
 The incubation period can last from 10 to 21 days.
 Chickenpox begins with a slight fever and tiredness.
 After 1-2 days, a rash of red spots that typically begins on the chest or back is noted.
 The rash then appears in successive crops of varied stages of development across much of the body.
 Blisters may form on your scalp, in your nose, or any other place.
 The blisters burst and form scabs.
 These can leave permanent scars, especially if scratched.
 New blisters continue to form for 4-5 days.
 Itching often accompanies the rash.
 A high fever and loss of appetite usually develop.